|My single-lever PCB keyer.|

 K7QO, Chuck Adams, wrote "Using an Iambic Paddle" and compared the dual-lever paddle with the single-lever with respect to number of movements.
 If all 26 letters of the English alphabet and the numbers from 0 to 9 are sent, the single-lever paddle requires 73 strokes while a dual-lever and an iambic keyer requires 65.
 This is 11% less.

-But when N1FN, Marshall G. Emm, wrote "Iambic Keying - Debunking the Myth" he analyzed the 7 letters that are faster to send with an iambic keyer - C, F, K, L, Y, Q, and R - and found that only one of them, the L, is among the 12 most frequent ones in English.
+But when N1FN, Marshall G. Emm, wrote "Iambic Keying - Debunking the Myth" he analyzed the 7 letters that are faster to send with an iambic keyer - C, F, K, L, Y, Q, and R - and found that only one of them, the L, is among the 12 most frequent ones in English reducing the gain in efficiency to only 5%.
 He illustrated it this way:

-So this doesn't explain the fact that many of the high speed champions do so well on single-lever paddles.
+Either way, this goes against the fact that many of the high speed champions do so well on single-lever paddles.
 My experience is based on learning to send Morse code at the age of 47.
 Somehow I feel that this was 20-30 years too late in order to master all the finer movements involved in iambic keying.

 The issue must be tolerance to errors, not just efficiency.
+It is easier to send error-free characters with a single-lever paddle as it is not so sensitive to errors in micro-timing.
 The high-speed champions value that and increasingly the producers of morse paddles are including single-lever paddles in their assortment.

 A single-lever paddle is also easy to make yourself, much easier than a dual-lever paddle.
 I made one from printed circuit board based on the paddles of KI6SN.
 That design was a modified version of the miniature single-lever paddle of NB6M.
 I made it just to try the concept before I move on and eventually buy one.
 But the homemade one was surprisingly good to use, so I might stay with it for a while.
 The nice thing is that the single-lever couldn't care less if your keyer is set up for iambic A og B. Neither if the keyer does the ultimatic mode which I promoted recently (Is the ultimatic Morse keyer really that efficient?)